raptor-ml/raptor/README.md

 ## 👷‍ Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated** 😍.
+Contributions make the open-source community a fantastic place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated** (not only code! but also documenting, blogging, or giving us feedback) 😍.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue and choosing "Feature Request" to give us some feedback.
+Please fork the repo and create a pull request if you have a suggestion.
+You can also simply open an issue and choose "Feature Request" to give us some feedback.

 **Don't forget to give the project a star! ⭐️**

 For more information about contributing code to the project, read the `CONTRIBUTING.md` file.